sametcopur/treemind/docs/source/getting_started.rst

-Getting Started with TreeMind
+Getting Started with treemind
 =============================

-TreeMind is a powerful, flexible Python library for interpreting decision tree-based models with ease.
-It provides intuitive tools for analyzing feature importance, understanding feature interactions, and visualizing decision paths.
-Built for speed and functionality, TreeMind is optimized for high-performance analysis of complex tree ensembles like gradient boosting and random forests.
+treemind is designed for analyzing gradient boosting models.
+It simplifies understanding how features influence predictions within specific intervals and provides powerful tools for analyzing individual features and their interactions.

 Installation
 ------------